kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 There are some other optimisations that can go on and nontrivial implementation details that go into tensor parallelism which are not in scope!

 ### latency calculations
+We've discussed the capacity fairly thoroughly, mapped out comms in the model parallelism section and discussed general compute steps.

 ![](../../img/arithmetic_transformers/batchsize.png)
-This is a useful little guide for thinking about transformer inference.
-We've discussed the capacity fairly thoroughly, mapped out comms in the model parallelism section and discussed general compute steps.

 For memory bandwidth, the cost we pay is the time it takes to run all our weights through the bandwidth as we do compute on them.
 If we run our computations slower than we can load the weights, then we are flops bound and the memory bandwidth isn't a factor in latency calculations.
 If we have a small number of multiplies to do per parameter, then maybe we'll be throttled by memory bandwidth.
 How many flops we spend per parameter is then equal to the batch size.

-> TODO: can i avoid three paragraphs in a row lmao

 For comms, it's not about boundedness, but rather about adding a latency term and a throughput term (the 300GB/s on an A100).
 Something tricky about the latency side of this figure is that it's not reported, so the best I can do is guess "approximately small" for which some experienced people told me that 10 microseconds is a good bet.

 Because of the compute factors, to calculate the latency of a single token decoding step we'd have two formulas - one for memory bandwidth bound (small batch; also meaning most communication time is latency) and another for flops bound (large batch; also meaning most communication time is throughput).
+For large batch, we'll drop the latency factor.
+In practice, we'd want to profile to find out.

 Equations for a small batch (say 1, so we can drop the batch factor) would be; (where \\(N\\) is the number of accelerators)
 {% katex(block=true) %}